pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 Use the *Ignore owner* switch to ignores the owner while comparing the objects.

-Use the *Ignore whitespaces* switch to ignores the whitespaces while comparing the string objects.
+Use the *Ignore whitespace* switch to ignores the whitespace while comparing the string objects.
 Whitespace includes space, tabs, and CRLF.